Vittorio Hösle

 Vittorio Hösle (/ˈhɜrslə/; /de/; born 25 June 1960) is an Italian-born German philosopher.
-He has authored works including Hegels System (1987), Moral und Politik (1997, trans. as Morals and Politics, 2004), and Der philosophische Dialog (The Philosophical Dialogue, 2006).
+He has authored works including Hegels System (1987), Moral und Politik (1997; trans. as Morals and Politics, 2004), and Der philosophische Dialog (The Philosophical Dialogue, 2006).

-He has been in the United States since 1999, at the University of Notre Dame where he is the Paul Kimball Professor of Arts and Letters (with concurrent appointments in the Departments of German, Philosophy, and Political Science).
-Since 2008, he has also served as the founding Director of the Notre Dame Institute for Advanced Study.

 Academic career

-In 1982 Hösle completed his doctorate in philosophy (with a thesis titled Wahrheit und Geschichte.
-Studien zur Struktur der Philosophiegeschichte unter paradigmatischer Analyse der Entwicklung von Parmenides bis Platon) at age of 21, and earned his habilitation in philosophy in 1986 (with a thesis titled Subjektivität und Intersubjektivität: Untersuchungen zu Hegels System) at the age of 25, both from the University of Tübingen.
+In 1982 Hösle completed his doctorate in philosophy (with a thesis titled Wahrheit und Geschichte: Studien zur Struktur der Philosophiegeschichte unter paradigmatischer Analyse der Entwicklung von Parmenides bis Platon) at age of 21, and earned his habilitation in philosophy in 1986 (with a thesis titled Subjektivität und Intersubjektivität: Untersuchungen zu Hegels System) at the age of 25, both from the University of Tübingen.
 Because of his speed in accomplishing these feats, he was called a "Wunderkind" and "the Boris Becker of philosophy".

 As of July 2009, Hösle has written or edited 32 books (in at least 16 languages), and written over 125 articles.
 In Europe he has become "something of a celebrity, the subject of two documentaries shown on TV stations throughout Europe and even Korea."
-On 6 August 2013 Pope Francis appointed him ordinary member of the Pontifical Academy of Social Sciences.
+On 6 August 2013, Pope Francis appointed him ordinary member of the Pontifical Academy of Social Sciences.

 Hösle personally estimates that he, conservatively, can communicate in at least seventeen different languages, listing German, Italian, English, Spanish, Russian, Norwegian, and French; passive knowledge of Latin, Greek, Sanskrit, Pali, Avestan, Portuguese, Catalan, Modern Greek, Swedish, and Danish."

+He has been in the United States since 1999, at the University of Notre Dame where he is the Paul Kimball Professor of Arts and Letters (with concurrent appointments in the Departments of German, Philosophy, and Political Science).
+Since 2008, he has also served as the founding Director of the Notre Dame Institute for Advanced Study.
+In 2026, he was appointed as the Frederick J. Adelmann Chair at Boston College.